bearski/haileth-a-cab/README.md

 node deploy.js
 ```

 `deploy.js`, `deployEscrowFactory.js` and `web3.js` have config for the rinkeby.infura network.
-Edit that if needed, you don't have to it's dev and it's free :)
+Edit that if needed, you don't have to.
+It's dev and it's free :)